cair/convolutional-tsetlin-machine-tutorial/README.md

 <p align="center">
 <img src="http://latex.codecogs.com/svg.latex?\frac{1}{s}" border="0"/>
 </p>
-Additionally, s combats overfitting, because a smaller s forces focusing on the main patterns.
-The underlying noise is "forgotten" by the persistent reinforcment of Exclude actions performed by Type Ib feedback.
+Additionally, this mechanism combats overfitting, because a smaller s forces focusing on more frequent patterns.
+In effect, the underlying noise is "forgotten" by the persistent reinforcment of Exclude actions.
 A larger s, on the other hand, provides finer patterns.

 ##### Type Ia Feedback